-The only other pitchers to throw a no-hitter in their first Major League starts are Ted Breitenstein (1891) and Bobo Holloman (1953), though each of them made a handful of relief appearances before etching their names into the record books.
+The only other pitchers to throw a no-hitter in their first Major League starts are Ted Breitenstein (1891), Bobo Holloman (1953) and Tyler Gilbert (2021), though each of them made a handful of relief appearances before etching their names into the record books.

 Nico Hoerner, Cubs SS (Sept.
 9, 2019 vs. Padres)

 The Cubs' top prospect and the first player from the 2018 Draft class to reach the big leagues, Hoerner looked like the real deal in his MLB debut.
 He became only the second Cubs player in history to record three hits and four RBIs in his big league debut, after Dee Fondy on April 17, 1951 at Wrigley Field.